Anees-52/Alien-Genocide/README.md

 # Alien-Genocide
-Illegal aliens from the depths of mars have launched a desperate attack in order to plunder Earth for its resources.
-Watch our fellow humans kill them all. ;)
+Watch pathetic humans attemtping to bomb our comrades ships only to see them phase through our superior vessles. ;)